Stability and lifetime of antiferromagnetic skyrmions

 {\it Methods.} We study a monolayer AFM spin system on a square lattice using localized-moment Hamiltonian equipped with Heisenberg exchange coupling, antisymmetric Dzyaloshinskii-Moriya interaction (DMI), out-of-plane anisotropy, and Zeeman term.
 The energy functional reads

-where $\la i, j\ra$ denotes the summation over the nearest neighbors, $\bb{m}_i$ is the unit vector in the direction of the magnetic moment on site $i$, $J$ and $D$ are the exchange and DMI constants, respectively, $K$ is the anisotropy constant, $B$ is the magnetic field, and $M$ is the magnitude of on-site magnetic moment.
+where $\la i, j\ra$ denotes the summation over the nearest neighbors, $\bb{m}_i$ is the unit vector in the direction of the magnetic moment on site $i$, $J$ and $D$ are the exchange and DMI constants, respectively, $K$ is the anisotropy constant, $B$ is the magnetic field, and $M$ is the magnitude of the on-site magnetic moment.
 Both the anisotropy and external field are perpendicular to the AFM film.
-The DMI vectors $\bb{d}_{ij}$ point perpendicular to the bond connecting sites $i$ and $j$.
-Eq.~(\ref{E}) defines a multidimensional energy surface as a function of orientation of magnetic moments, where in a certain parameter range the local minima corresponding to N\'eel-type skyrmions appear~\cite{Barker2016}.
+The DMI unit vectors $\bb{d}_{ij}$ lie in the film plane and point perpendicular to the bond connecting sites $i$ and $j$.
+Dipolar interactions are not included in the Hamiltonian because their effect is suppressed by AFM texture.
+Equation~(\ref{E}) defines a multidimensional energy surface as a function of the orientation of magnetic moments, where in a certain parameter range the local minima corresponding to N\'eel-type skyrmions emerge~\cite{Barker2016}.
+We obtain a skyrmion solution by taking a rough initial guess for the skyrmion profile and relaxing it to a local energy minimum.
+We place only one single skyrmion in the simulated system and apply periodic boundary conditions to model an extended two-dimensional system.
+We define the skyrmion radius as a square root of the area enclosed within the $m_z =0$ contour divided by $\pi$.
+The computational domain is chosen to be large enough for an isolated equilibrium skyrmion not to be affected by the boundaries.